Skip to navigation Skip to content

 4

-If referrals are recommended to an Employment Services Provider for a job seeker with mutual obligation requirements, but the referral could not be actioned immediately by the Assessor:
+If referrals are recommended to an employment services provider for a job seeker with mutual obligation requirements, but the referral cannot be immediately actioned by the Assessor:

-Before accepting a report where future action may be required to make a deferred referral, check the report for any factors that may affect the ability to action a DES referral in the future.
-See Eligibility and participation requirements for Disability Employment Services (DES).
+Before accepting a report where making a deferred referral may be required, check the report for any factors that may affect the ability to action an IEA referral in the future.
+See Eligibility criteria for participation with Inclusive Employment Australia (IEA).

 5